 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-When and how did you first volunteer with REEF?
-How did you first hear about REEF?
+When and how did you first volunteer with REEF or become a REEF member?

 Do you dive close to where you live, and if so, what is the best part about diving there?